What is Bipolar Disorder?

 Bipolar disorder, also known in some parts of the world by its older name, “manic depression,” is a mental disorder that is characterized by serious and significant mood swings.
 A person with this condition experiences alternating “highs” (what clinicians call “mania“) and “lows” (also known as depression).

-Both the manic and depressive periods can be brief, from just a few hours to a few days, or longer, lasting up to several weeks or even months.
-The periods of mania and depression vary from person to person — many people may only experience very brief periods of these intense moods, and may not even be aware that they have bipolar disorder.
+Both the manic and depressive periods can be brief, from just a few hours to a few days.
+Or the cycles can be much longer, lasting up to several weeks or even months.
+The periods of mania and depression vary from person to person — many people may only experience very brief periods of these intense moods, and may not even be aware that they have the disorder.